-On Corona Help fentrepreneurs and employees can find helpful information on Corona bridging assistance, short-time working allowance and more.
+On Corona Help finden entrepreneurs and employees can find helpful information on Corona bridging assistance, short-time working allowances and more.

 Employees can find advice and information on the following websites:

-- Corona: labour law, home office, short-time working allowance - what employees need to know - DGB
+- Corona: Labor law, home office, short-time allowance - What employees need to know. - DGB

 - Corona crisis - Current information on receiving our benefits - Employment Agency

-- Leaflets for employees and employers - Protection against infections
+- Fact sheets for employees and employers - Protection against infection

 You can contact the Jena Employment Agency by telephone during opening hours on 0049 3641 379999 reach.